siscia/ComputerEthicsPresentation/PITCHME.md

 #HSLIDE

-# FIGHT Rebelling
+# FIGHT

-Use the technologies we master to circunavigate the laws we don't like.
+Use the technologies we master circumnavigate the laws we don't like.

 #VSLIDE

 1. We still live in a physicall world, law enforcement apply to us as well.

+> Timothy Justen French faces prison for cyberattacks on businesses, universities.
+October 31, 2016.
+ChicagoTribune

 #VSLIDE

 2. What would be the line between an "ethical hacker" and an "unethical cracker" ?
+And that line does have any meaning anyway?

+> Aaron Swartz

 #HSLIDE

-# FIGHT By the Rules
+# PARTECIPATE

 Use the technology we master to shape the democratic process in order to educate the less tech savy and the policy maker.